serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-1.md

 ### Outcome
 This was just to get a quick dopamine boost before diving into the constraints and challenges of this project.
-With that accomplished, I decided to expand it into a version 0 of the project.
+With that accomplished, I decided to expand it into version 0 of the project.